ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 Grid Configuration
 =======================

 The SRW App officially supports the four predefined grids shown in :numref:`Table %s <PredefinedGrids>`.
 The out-of-the-box SRW App case uses the ``RRFS_CONUS_25km`` predefined grid option.
-More information on the predefined and user-generated grid options can be found in :numref:`Chapter %s <LAMGrids>` for those who are curious.
+More information on the predefined and user-generated grid options can be found in :numref:`Chapter %s <LAMGrids>`.
 Users who plan to utilize one of the four predefined domain (grid) options may continue to :numref:`Step %s <GenerateForecast>`.
-Users who plan to create a new custom domain should refer to :numref:`Section %s <UserDefinedGrid>` for instructions.
-At a minimum, these users will need to add the new grid name to the ``valid_param_vals.yaml`` script and add the corresponding grid-specific parameters in the ``set_predef_grid_params.py`` script.
+Users who plan to create a new custom predefined grid should refer to :numref:`Section %s <UserDefinedGrid>` for instructions.
+At a minimum, these users will need to add the new grid name to the ``valid_param_vals.yaml`` file and add the corresponding grid-specific parameters in the ``predef_grid_params.yaml`` file.

 .. _PredefinedGrids:

-.. table::  Predefined grids in the SRW App
+.. table::  Predefined Grids Supported in the SRW App

    +----------------------+-------------------+--------------------------------+
    | **Grid Name**        | **Grid Type**     | **Quilting (write component)** |